zambon/dashdb-offline-install/README.md

     ```

-1. Deploy IBM dashDB Local.
+1. Deploy IBM dashDB Local and tail its log.

     ```shell
     docker run -d -it \